-By default the storage capacity of Exchange server is 2GB, which is very less in comparison of the space provided to several users.
+By default, the storage capacity of the Exchange server is 2GB, which is very less in comparison to the space provided to several users.
 The administrators found it difficult to allocate how much space to which user.
-Here we will know fix to archive size that exceeds the target quota by using the Exchange Control Panel and Management Shell.
+Here we will know a fix to archive size that exceeds the target quota by using the Exchange Control Panel and Management Shell.

 - The email communication stops as the application lags while sending or receiving emails.

 - Users are not able to share the files as the mailbox is already full

 - There are chances that files in the mailbox get corrupt

 These problems can be avoided by increasing the mailbox size limit at the user level as well as the global level too.

 The following steps are applicable for user level